1145Dragonp/you_be_a_stronger/README.md

-# you be a stronger
+# you be to stronger
-you be a stronger
+you be to stronger